Nunie123/data_engineering_on_gcp_book/ch_11_deployment_pipelines.md

 ## Pushing to GitHub

-Now that our trigger is set up, all we have to do is push our code to the master branch of our GitHub repo, and it will run our deployment pipeline:
+Now that our Trigger is set up, all we have to do is push our code to the master branch of our GitHub repo, and it will run our deployment pipeline:

 ``` Bash
 > git add --all